-Distinguished Professor Judith Clements AC BASc, MASc, PhD (Endocrinology)
+Distinguished Professor Judith Clements AC BAppSc, MAppSc, PhD (Endocrinology)

-Judith is the Scientific Director of the Australian Prostate Cancer Research Centre - Queensland (APCRC-Q), a dedicated prostate cancer research centre and a collaboration between the Institute of Health and Biomedical Innovation, Queensland University of Technology (QUT) and the Princess Alexandra Hospital.
+Judith is the co-founder and the Scientific Director of the Australian Prostate Cancer Research Centre - Queensland (APCRC-Q), a dedicated prostate cancer research centre and a collaboration between the Institute of Health and Biomedical Innovation, Queensland University of Technology (QUT) and the Princess Alexandra Hospital based at the new Translational Research Institute, Brisbane.

-She is based at the new Translational Research Institute on the Princess Alexandra Hospital Biomedical Precinct.
-Judith is the Chair of the virtual national prostate cancer tissue bank - the Australian Prostate Cancer Bio Resource, an important resource that underpins prostate cancer research nationally, and is co-leader of the Queensland node of the international genetics study for prostate cancer, PRACTICAL.
+Judith is the co-founder and member of the Executive Management Committee of the virtual national prostate cancer tissue bank - the Australian Prostate Cancer Bio Resource - an important resource that underpins prostate cancer research nationally, and is co-leader of the Queensland node of the international genetics consortium for prostate cancer, PRACTICAL.

-She is a two-time winner of the Alban Gee Prize from the Urological Society of Australasia, and has also been the recipient of the QUT Vice Chancellor's Award for Research Excellence.
-She was awarded the Queensland Women in Technology Biotech Outstanding Achievement Award for 2012, and the prestigious title of Distinguished Professor, the only woman in QUT's history, in 2013.
+She is a two-time winner of the Alban Gee Prize from the Urological Society of Australasia, and has also been a recipient of the QUT Vice Chancellor's Award for Research Excellence.
+She was awarded the Queensland Women in Technology Biotech Outstanding Achievement Award for 2012, and the prestigious title of Distinguished Professor, the first woman in QUT's history, in 2013.

 She was awarded the Companion of the Order of Australia in 2015.